Children's Readings

 Reader 1:

-But, the person who scandalizes even the smallest that trust me would be better off if he had a large stone placed around his neck and was thrown into the sea before he caused the scandal.
+But, the person who scandalizes even the smallest who trust me would be better off if he had a large stone placed around his neck and was thrown into the sea before he caused the scandal.

 Reader 2:

-If your hand causes you scandal, cut if off!
+If your hand causes you scandal, cut it off!
 You'd be better off if you entered eternal life without a hand than have two hands and suffer in hell, where the fire never ends.

 Reader 1: